crs4/life_monitor/getting_started.md

 instance of LifeMonitor (replace <https://api.lifemonitor.eu> with
 <https://api.dev.lifemonitor.eu> throughout these instructions and examples).

-:warning: Please note that the dev instance is meant for testing / development and it could be wiped out at any time with no warning.
+:warning: Please note that the dev instance is meant for testing / development and could be wiped out at any time with no warning.

 <img alt="LM login page" src="images/lm_login_page.png" width="600" />